-There are a lot of films that are associated with a certain destinations — when it comes to Singapore, though there have been many films about it before, the Hollywood blockbuster ‘Crazy Rich Asians‘ which hit the theatres in the past months has been quite the craze as of late!
+There are a lot of films that are associated with certain destinations — when it comes to Singapore, though there have been many films about it before, the Hollywood blockbuster ‘Crazy Rich Asians‘ which hit the theatres in the past months have been quite the craze as of late!

 After all, you don’t have to be crazy, rich or Asian to visit the following Instagrammable film locations on ‘Crazy Rich Asians’!

 Check out these ‘top things to do in Singapore‘ for fun activities and tours!

 Photo by: Shutterstock

 Right from the moment that you land in Singapore, you’ll be greeted by the ‘World’s Best Airport’: Changi.
 Rachel’s reaction in the movie is much like any other visitor who has set foot in its expanse; after all, the airport can be a whole destination in itself!